pkardas/notes/books/ddia.md

 CompactProtocol).
 Required / optional makes no difference for encoding, this is used for the runtime.

 Every field you add after the initial deployment of schema must be optional of have default value.
 Removing is like adding, you can remove only optional fields.
-Also with ProtoBuf / Thrift you can never use use the same tag number again.
+Also, with ProtoBuf / Thrift you can never use the same tag number again.

 Avro is another binary encoding format, it has optional code generation for dynamically typed programming languages.